orbcode/orbuculum/README.md

      formatting.
 Note that the `Name` component is missing in this format because orbcat does not create fifos.

+ `-C, --cpufreq [Frequency in KHz]`: Set speed of the CPU to convert CPU timestamps into time timestamps.
+When
+      this option is set `-Ts` and `-Tt` will generate output in milliseconds and thousandths of a millisecond for an effective resolution of 1us, provided your target has been configured to generate timestamps.

  `-E, --eof`: When reading from file, terminate when file exhausts, rather than waiting for more data to arrive.

  `-f, --input-file [filename]`: Take input from specified file (CTRL-C to abort from this).

+ `-g, --trigger [char]:` Character to use to trigger timestamp generation.
+Default is newline.
+Target character is
+     removed from the output stream and replaced with a newline followed by a timestamp in the format specified by `-Tx`.
+Control characters (e.g. newline \\n or tab \\t) can be specified as the trigger.

  `-h, --help`: Brief help.

  `-n, --itm-sync`: Enforce sync requirement for ITM (i.e. ITM needsd to issue syncs)